 This has been rectified by Amazon, but it sure caused some heartburn for the Flintobox founders, a few folks at Amazon and many small businesses that feel threatened by such incidents.

-At Tagalys, one of the products we sell to our customers is personalized search as a service and we think the internal Amazon search tool, something that most visitors engage with, might be the cause to the above dispute.
-Here is our take on what could happened.
-We hope to hear your feedback as it will also help us improve what we live to build everyday.
+At Tagalys, one of the products we sell to our customers is personalized e-commerce search as a service and we think the internal Amazon search tool, something that most visitors engage with, might be the cause of the above dispute.
+Here is our take on what could happen.
+We hope to hear your feedback as it will also help us improve what we live to build every day.

 Today (Dec 21st, 2016, 1358 hours) if you visit amazon.in and search for “Flintobox” you will still find search suggestions, even though Amazon.in does not carry any stock of the Flintobox products.

 Now everyone knows “Search” at Amazon is best in class, hence there is no way Amazon will show you Flintobox in search suggestions if the engine knows products are – OUT OF STOCK.
 But if you click on any of the suggestions, it leads to a search results page, that as expected, does not display any Flintobox products instead it lists Einstein box or Xplora box.